princegold37/skyline-tech/table3/README.md

-I did exactly as instructed by skyline during class
+I did exactly as instructed by skyline during class.
+This is yet another table of information  for my cohort